-The proposed reconstruction of Catherine, Rutgers, and Montgomery Slips would not displace residential populations or businesses, nor would it introduce development different from existing uses in the surrounding area.
-Consequently, the Proposed Action would not result in any significant adverse impacts to socioeconomic conditions, and no further analysis is required.
+The proposed reconstruction of existing sections of the median malls on Allen and Pike Streets would not displace residential populations or businesses, nor would it introduce development different from existing uses in the surrounding area.
+Consequently, the Proposed Project would not result in any significant adverse impacts to socioeconomic conditions, and no further analysis is required.